dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 ## Multi-App Run template file

+> **Note:** Multi-App Run in Kubernetes is currently a preview feature only supported in Linux/MacOS.

 When you execute `dapr run -k -f .` or `dapr run -k -f dapr.yaml`, the applications defined in the `dapr.yaml` multi-app run template file will start in Kubernetes default namespace.

 The necessary default service and deployment definitions for Kubernetes are generated within the `.dapr/deploy` folder for each app in the `dapr.yaml` template.